|

 domain name or a name corresponding to the domain name in

-connection with a bona fide offering of goods or services; or (ii) you (as an individual, business, or
+connection with a bona fide offering of goods or services; or

 other organization) have been commonly known by the domain name,